Death and state funeral of Kim Jong Il: Lying in state

 On 20 December, Kim Jong Il's embalmed body lay in state in a glass coffin at the Kumsusan Memorial Palace, where his father Kim Il Sung is also interred, for an 11-day mourning period prior to the funeral.
 Like his father, Kim's body was covered in a red flag and surrounded by blossoms of his namesake flowers, red kimjongilia.
-It is expected that the body will be placed next to his father's bier following the funeral and mourning period.
+As expected the body was placed next to his father's bier following the funeral and mourning period.
 As solemn music played, Kim Jong Un entered the hall to view his father's bier, surrounded by military honour guards.
 He observed a moment of solemn silence, then circled the bier, followed by other officials.

 On 24 December, Kim Jong Un made a third visit to the palace where his father's body is lying in state.
 At this broadcast, Jang Sung-taek, whom South Korean intelligence assumed would play larger roles supporting the heir, stood with military uniform near young Kim, who wept this time, as he paid respects to Kim Jong Il's body lying in state.